In 2024, European fishing quotas will take into account threatened species, a first

 « This agreement will help maintain stocks at sustainable levels, while protecting the livelihoods of fishing fleets “, declared Spanish Minister Luis Planas, whose country holds the rotating presidency of the EU, welcoming ” a good balance ».

 The 27 have adopted quotas covering not only 2024 but also 2025 or even 2026 for ten stocks (pollock, cod, etc.) in the Atlantic and the North Sea.
-This, after the green light from the International Council for the Exploration of the Sea (ICES), a leading scientific body.
+This, following the green light from the International Council for the Exploration of the Sea (ICES), a leading scientific body.

 Multi-annual quotas and consideration of threatened species